Shirvanshahs: First line (861–1382)

+The first line of the Shirvanshahs were the Yazidids (also known as the Mazyadids), descended from Yazid ibn Mazyad al-Shaybani (died 801), a member of the Banu Shayban tribe that was dominant in the region of Diyar Bakr in the northern Jazira.
+He was twice appointed the governor of Arminiya by the Abbasid caliph Harun al-Rashid (r.
+786–809).
+During his second tenure, his domain also included Azerbaijan, Shirvan and Darband.
 The first Yazidi to use the title of Shirvanshah was Yazid's grandson Haytham ibn Khalid in 861, who was also the first Yazidi to specifically govern only Shirvan.
-By using this title, the Yazidids showed their adherance to ancient Iranian ideals.
+By using this title, the Yazidids showed their adherence to ancient Iranian ideals.